The AI agent you're supposed to break.

 | Worker | :3021 | A2A | Weak |

 Agents are grouped into three protocol tiers, each on its own port range.
-The dashboard runs separately on port 9000.
+The dashboard runs separately on port 9000 for orchestration and CTF tracking.

 SecureBot, HelperBot, LegacyBot, CodeBot, RAGBot, VisionBot